d-krupke/slurminade/README.rst

 Similar Projects
 ----------------

-* This project is greatly inspired by [Celery](https://github.com/celery/celery), but does not require any additional infrastructure except for slurm.
+* This project is greatly inspired by `Celery <https://github.com/celery/celery>`__, but does not require any additional infrastructure except for slurm.
-* If you want a more powerful library to, e.g., also distribute lambdas or functions with complex arguments, check out [submitit](https://github.com/facebookincubator/submitit/).
+* If you want a more powerful library to, e.g., also distribute lambdas or functions with complex arguments, check out `submitit <https://github.com/facebookincubator/submitit/>`__.
 It is a great project, and we may use it as a backend in the future.
 However, it does not support the slurm-less mode and can easily hide non-deterministic errors.
 Slurminade on the other hand is restricted on purpose to write reproducible scripts that can also be run without slurm.